robabby/react-imgur-client/README.md

-ReactStarter
+React-Imgur-Client
 ====

-Use this as a starting point for working on chapters of the [Learn and Understand React JS](https://www.udemy.com/learn-and-understand-reactjs/) course on Udemy.com.
+The final app from the Udemy.com Course [Learn and Understand React JS](https://www.udemy.com/learn-and-understand-reactjs/).

 ---